 Along came an Airbus A340-300

-In 2015, the airline replaced their 21 year old A340, with another 17 year old A340 (leased and registered PZ-TCR).
+In 2015, the airline replaced their 21-year old A340, with another 17-year old A340 (leased and registered PZ-TCR).
 Why, you ask?
-For starters, the ‘new’ one came with an In-Flight Entertainment system, which is something that their previous A340 didn’t have.
-How did passengers pass the time on the 9-hour transatlantic route?

 Coming soon: a Boeing 777-200ER

-Why not Airbus A330-300?
+So why not an Airbus A330-300?

-1. It’s the ‘same’ plane, but newer and lighter
+1. It’s the ‘same’ plane, but newer and lighter.

 The A330 and A340 share identical fuselage and wings.
-While the A340 has 4 smaller engines, the A330 has 2 larger fuel efficient engines.
+While the A340 has 4 smaller engines, the A330 has 2 larger and more fuel efficient engines.
 Thus the A330 is lighter and has a shorter range, yet continues to succeed in performing long haul flights in typical 3-class configurations.

-2. Type conversion is REALLY quick
+2. Type conversion is REALLY quick.

-3. Larger airlines are already doing that
+3. Larger airlines are replacing A340s with A330s.

-4. It’s a good competitor to KLM’s 747
+4. The A330 would make a good competitor to KLM’s 747 flying PBM-AMS.

-5. It’s simply more profitable
+5. An A330 is simply more profitable than a 777.

 What’s done is done